 Hammann says his company worked with one bearing manufacturer to develop bearings with less eccentricity so the bearings would give better readings on their test equipment.

 "Federal-Mogul provides both copper/lead and aluminum bearings.
-But perceptions are changing with respect to aluminum versus copper/lead," said Federal-Mogul's Ron Thompson.
-"Most of the original equipment manufacturers are going to aluminum bearings, as are a growing number of rebuilders in the aftermarket.
-Many people are switching to aluminum because it provides improved durability and better control over tolerances.
+But perceptions have changed with respect to aluminum versus copper/lead," said Federal-Mogul's Ron Thompson.
+"Most of the original equipment manufacturers are using aluminum bearings, as are a growing number of rebuilders in the aftermarket.
+Many people have switched to aluminum because it provides improved durability and better control over tolerances.

 "Overplated bearings tend to trap and hold dirt that can score the crankshaft.
 But aluminum bearings tend to flush out debris rather than hold it.
 Aluminum bearing alloys also contain silicone which helps resist seizure and actually polishes the crank.

 "I can see the day when traditional copper/lead bearings may only be used for racing," said Thompson.